-Have you thought about studying A Level Music?
+Have you thought about studying A-Level Music by distance-learning?

-Our success rate is outstanding – over the last 8 years 87% of our students have achieved A*-B grades; 95% A-C. In 2015, Distance-learning students all achieved A grades.
+Our success rate is outstanding – over the last 3 years 100% of our distance-learning students have achieved A*-C grades, with six at A* in 2020.

 How does the course run?

-We offer a unique high-quality A Level Music course, now in its eighth year, involving distance-learning guided by weekly lessons in small groups using Skype, as well as one-to-one composition tutorials with a specialist composer and performance work with your instrumental or vocal tutor.
+Since 2009 we have offered a unique high-quality A Level Music course involving weekly lessons in small groups using a video conferencing platform, together with one-to-one composition tutorials with a specialist composer and on-going performance work with students’ own instrumental or vocal tutors.

-The course is supervised by the GCSE and A Level Programme Manager for Junior Trinity.
-Students also benefit from a wealth of A Level teaching experience from a range of academic tutors who are or have been Heads of Music in schools and colleges and examiners for A Level examination boards.
-Junior Trinity enters about 50 students every year for GCSE and A Level Music and Music Technology examinations.
-Distance-learning students become part of the cohort.
-One of the distinctive high-points of the course is regular visits on a Saturday to Junior Trinity in the Old Royal Naval College, Greenwich, where distance-learning students become Junior Trinity students for a day.
+Students benefit from a wealth of A-Level teaching experience from a range of academic tutors who are or have been Heads of Music in schools and colleges and examiners for A-Level examination boards.
+Junior Trinity enters about 40 students every year for GCSE and A-Level Music examinations; distance-learning students become part of this cohort.
+Distinctive high-points of the course twice a year are the visits on Saturdays to Junior Trinity in the Old Royal Naval College, Greenwich, when distance-learning students become junior conservatoire students for a day.

-Most students are in the 16-19 age group and are following other academic courses at school or college.
-Students need to be independent and highly self-motivated, working confidently on their own, although at the same time always in close contact with their tutors through email and Skype.
+Most students are in the 16-19 age group and are following other academic courses at school or college, or at home.
+Students need to be independent and highly self-motivated, working confidently on their own, although at the same time always in close contact with their tutors through email and video link.
 At the start of the course we expect students to have an above average performance standard and a genuine interest in composition, as well as real fluency in music theory and literacy and excellent English language skills.
-There are significant bonuses with this course; as well as all the benefits of becoming a junior conservatoire student, small teaching groups mean that tutors and students gets to know each other very well and tutors can cater individually for students’ needs in order to support them fully and develop their specific interests.
+There are significant bonuses with this course: as well as all the benefits of becoming a junior conservatoire student, small teaching groups mean that tutors and students gets to know each other very well and tutors can cater for individual students’ needs to support them fully and develop their specific interests.

-If you are interested in the possibility of joining the course please email email@example.com and we will arrange a discussion for you with the course leader.
+If you are interested in the possibility of joining the course please email Penny Davis and we will arrange a discussion for you with the course leader.